unparalleled-js/in3cli/README.md

 # in3cli:  The Incubed CLI

-An Incubed client at your terminal.
+An alternative Incubed client at your terminal.

 ## Installation

 ```bash
 python setup.py install
 ```

+If you have the official in3 bash CLI installed, this CLI will be installed as `in3alt`.
+Otherwise, it will be called `in3`.

 Test that it works by doing: